-Radio slot: The Inqubeko community radio station was utilized to make public announcements on IDP and Budget.
+Radio slot: The Inqubeko community radio station will be utilized to make public announcements on IDP and Budget.

 Mayoral Community meetings: The uThukela district municipality utilized the Mayoral Community meetings throughout the district to determine the needs of the community at large.
-The aim of this exercise was to collect needs from the community that informs the preparation of the 2023/2024 Budget.
+The aim of this exercise was to collect needs from the community that informs the preparation of the 2024/2025 Budget.

-IDP/ Budget Road Shows: The uThukela district municipality had the community road shows for both IDP and Budget for 2023/2024 financial year.
-The venues and times of these meetings were publicized at the public places and as well as through the media.
-The 2023/2024 IDP/Budget roadshows was done and concluded in May 2023.

-The Website: Copies of the uThukela district municipality draft IDP and Budget were placed on the website for communities, stakeholders and sector departments to view or download it and make comments.
+IDP/ Budget Road Shows: The uThukela district municipality is planning to have the community road shows for both IDP and Budget for 2024/2025 financial year concurrently with the local municipalities.
+The venues and times of these meetings will be publicized at the public places and as well as through the media.
+The 2024/2025 IDP/Budget roadshows will be concluded in May 2024 before the approval.
+The Website: Copies of the uThukela district municipality draft IDP and Budget will be placed on the website for communities, stakeholders, and sector departments to view or download it and make comments.